dameancruzz/Auto_Ans-salt/README.md

    ansible-playbook -i hosts deploy_minions.yml
    ```

-   - This command is basically telling Ansible to use the hosts list to find your targets and execute the deploy_minions instructions on them. ansible-playbook (the tool) -i (the inventory flag) hosts (the target list) deploy_minions.yml (the instructions).
+   - This command is basically telling Ansible to use the hosts list to find your targets and execute the deploy_minions instructions on them. ansible-playbook (the tool) -i (the inventory flag) hosts (the target list) deploy_minions.yml (the instruction
+   - /7s).

 ### 3. **The Passwords:** Ansible will ask for your **SSH password** (to deliver your key) and your **SUDO password** (to install Salt).